WorkingCodePod/workingcode/src/episodes/141-building-stuff-so-you-can-build-stuff.md

 [00:48:00] **Adam:** yeah.

-[00:48:01] **Adam:**

 ## [00:48:01] Patreon

 [00:48:01] **Adam:** All right.
 Well then, we're going to wrap it up.
-So this episode of Working Code was brought to you by RestAssuredBook. com.
-R E S T A S S U R E D B O O K. com.
+So this episode of Working Code was brought to you by RestAssuredBook.com.
+R-E-S-T-A-S-S-U-R-E-D-B-O-O-K dot com.
 Pretty sure I spelled that right.

 [00:48:12] **Carol:** job.

 [00:48:14] **Adam:** And listeners like you, if you're enjoying the show and you want to make sure that we can keep putting more of whatever this is out into the universe, then you should consider supporting us on Patreon.

 [00:48:21] **Adam:** Our patrons cover our recording and editing costs and now our transcription costs.
 Thank you so much.
 We couldn't do this every week without them.
-Special thanks, of course, to our top patrons, Monty and Jean Carlo.
+Special thanks, of course, to our top patrons, Monte and Giancarlo.
 You guys continue to rock.

 ## [00:48:35] Thanks For Listening!